Selecting the Best Potting Soil for Your Plants

 Vegetable And Flower Garden Soil

 Flower and vegetable garden soil is a distinctive blend specifically for flower beds and in-ground vegetable gardens.
-It works along with the moisture content in the soil to provide nutrients ate just the right time.
+It works along with the moisture content in the soil to provide nutrients at just the right time.
 This mix is specifically for in-ground gardening and is not recommended for container or potted plants.

 Orchid Mix